Tweak and Tinker

 This super fluffy whipped body butter will leave your skin feeling smooth and nourished.
 Learn how to make DIY body butter in 10 minutes with a few simple steps.
 No cooling in the fridge required - easy-peasy!

-You can make your own DIY whipped shea butter at a fraction of the price of store-bought.
+Make your own DIY whipped shea butter at a fraction of the price of store-bought.
 Making homemade body butter will give you total control over the ingredients, and you can customize it to your liking by adding your favorite essential oils.

 Jump to: